All events were held virtually

 October 14, 2020

 Jody Freeman, Archibald Cox Professor of Law at Harvard University and founding director of the Harvard Law School Environmental Law and Policy Program, reviews where we are in addressing climate change, where we need to be, and what’s at stake in the November elections.
-Freeman is a leading scholar of both administrative and environmental law whose work in academia and government has shaped a variety of large-scale initiatives in energy and environmental policy.
 Part of the Holy Cross Elections Forum 2020.

 Massasoit’s Meanings: Shifting Histories of Settler-Colonialism